 Deploying builds quickly is an absolute must if you’re going to keep the customer happy, but not if that speed comes at the expense of accuracy or quality.
 This is where software development becomes a bit of a balancing act – and one that officially becomes tricker as the project grows.

-Cautious project managers may be tempted to delay each release just to make sure everything’s correct, but this would be a mistake.
+Cautious project managers may want to delay releases to make sure everything’s correct.
+But, that would be a mistake.

 The longer you wait before each release, the bigger the pressure to get it right.
 If there is an issue, the dev team will have to trawl through so much more code to find and fix the problem, which is never a fun place to be.